starknet-inheritance/.github/profile/README.md

 ![diagram](https://github.com/starknet-inheritance/.github/blob/main/profile/image.png)

+**NOTE: User must first upgrade their account contract implementation to [this](https://github.com/starknet-inheritance/contracts).
+This is because the Will contract needs to call the `get_latest_tx_timestamp` method to get the timestamp of the latest transaction made by the owner account in order for it to work properly.**

 1. User first initialize the Will through the factory contract.
 This is where the rules of the Will are set:-

   - which beneficiaries will receive which tokens for what amount.